shirihhhh/aks1/README.md

-# Sample NodeJS application for GitHub Actions
+# Deploy NodeJs App to Azure Kubernetes service cluster by using GitHub actions
 Sample workflow which uses GitHub actions to build and deploy a NodeJS app to a **Azure Kubernetes Service (AKS)** cluster

 ## End to end workflow for building container images and deploying to an AKS cluster